charleszq/jInstagram/README.md

 * Changed 2 methods in 'Instagram' from 'private' to 'protected';
 * Add an ANT script to build jar and source jar files.

+##Note:
+Add these methods to support my own application, will deprecate this once the parent code line of this has these features added.

 ##Usage

 * Create the InstagramService object